kyverno/website/content/en/docs/security/_index.md

 *  [Mitigation ID 3 - Webhook authenticates callers](https://github.com/kubernetes/sig-security/blob/main/sig-security-docs/papers/admission-control/kubernetes-admission-control-threat-model.md#mitigation-id-3---webhook-authenticates-callers)

      By default, Kyverno generates a CA and X.509 certificates for the webhook registration.
-As custom CA and certificates can be used as discussed in the [installation guide](/docs/installation/#option-2-use-your-own-ca-signed-certificate).
+A custom CA and certificates can be used as discussed in the [installation guide](/docs/installation/#option-2-use-your-own-ca-signed-certificate).
+Currently, Kyverno does not authenticate the API server.
+A network policy can be used to restrict traffic to the Kyverno webhook port.

 ### [Threat ID 3 - Attacker exploits misconfiguration of webhook to bypass](https://github.com/kubernetes/sig-security/blob/main/sig-security-docs/papers/admission-control/kubernetes-admission-control-threat-model.md#threat-id-3---attacker-exploits-misconfiguration-of-webhook-to-bypass)